aptuitiv/cacao/src/css/components/grid/README.md

 * `Grid-cell`: a child cell of `Grid` that wraps grid content
 * `Grid-cell--center`: center an individual `Grid-cell`

-**Note**: `Grid--fit` and `Grid--equalHeight` will not work in browsers without flexbox support.

 ## Configurable variables

 * `--Grid-cell-gutter`: the width of the gutter applied by the `Grid--withGutter` modifier class.
-* `--Grid-fontSize`: Used by the inline-block fallback grid to reset font size changes made to the grid wrapper.
-Only required if you wish to use the inline-block fallback layout.

 ## Use